chaiai/rtsp-webcam-rpi/README.md

 <code>ssh pi@[IP_ADDRESS]</code> (default password is 'raspberry')

 3. Connect to Wifi using <code>sudo raspi-config</code>, update and upgrade packages using <code>sudo apt update --fix-missing && sudo apt upgrade -y</code> and then reboot.

+## RTSP Server Setup

-4. Double check the Linux architecture with <code>uname -m</code>, then download the appropriate .tar from the rtsp-simple-server [releases](https://github.com/aler9/rtsp-simple-server/releases) page.
+1. Double check the Linux architecture with <code>uname -m</code>, then download the appropriate .tar from the rtsp-simple-server [releases](https://github.com/aler9/rtsp-simple-server/releases) page.
 This simply contains an executable and config file, and requires no dependencies.
-5. Plug in the USB camera and make sure it is recognized with: <code>v4l2-ctl --list-devices</code>, and then list all available formats with: <code>v4l2 -d /dev/video0 --list-formats-ext</code>
+2. Plug in the USB camera and make sure it is recognized with: <code>v4l2-ctl --list-devices</code>, and then list all available formats with: <code>v4l2 -d /dev/video0 --list-formats-ext</code>
 > If this is the only USB device and camera plugged into the Pi, it should be video0, but double-check with --list-devices.

 My camera has these possible outputs: